FreekBes/codam_slideshow_sys/README.md

 To add media to the programme, simply drag and drop the preferred media over from the top container to the bottom one.
 Reordering is also possible - just drag and drop the media in the bottom container to do so.

 ### Uploading new media
-If the media you would like to display on the monitor is not in the top media list container yet (see *Editing a programme* above), you can simply upload media by clicking on the *Upload media* button in the programme editor.
+If the media you would like to display on the monitor is not in the top media list container yet (see [Editing a programme](#editing-a-programme)), you can simply upload media by clicking on the *Upload media* button in the programme editor.
 A pop-up window will open, where you will be able to select (multiple) media files.
 Only files of the JPG, JPEG, PNG, WEBP, BMP or MP4 types will work.
 If you want to display an animated GIF image, you will need to [convert it to MP4](https://ezgif.com/gif-to-mp4) first.
 After selecting any file(s) to upload, press the *Upload* button.
 The uploading may take a while - do not close the pop-up window, it will close automatically.
 Once the upload is complete, you will be able to drag and drop the newly uploaded media to the programme of your liking using the programme editor (new media will be shown all the way on the right of the top media list container).

 ### Uploading new media, but in a less complicated way
 If you don't want to deal with programmes and all the complications that come with those, it is also possible to upload and configure media in a more simple way.
 Go to the calendar overview, then click the *Add media in a more plain way* link underneat the *Edit default programme* button.
 A pop-up window will open, where you will be able to select a file to display on the screen (same filetypes are supported as in the normal way: JPG, PNG, WEBP, BMP and MP4).
 After selecting a file, enter the amount of seconds to show the image/video for in the text input field.